pchapin/thumper/README.md

 Quick Start
 -----------

-Thumper was developed on Windows and is designed to work on Windows.
-It should be possible, with a minimum of work, to compile Thumper on Linux or macOS, but that is an unsupported configuration and will likely require some adjustments to various files, especially the GNAT project files.
+Thumper was developed and tested primarily on Windows.
+However, the project file, `thumper.gpr`, is intended to be cross-platform.
+The Thumper client uses GtkAda, which is not available on macOS, so users of that platform will not be able to build the client.
+They will also need to provide a dummy `gtkada.gpr` file or else the main project file will not load.

 To build Thumper you'll need the following software installed:

-+ GNAT Community 2021.
++ GNAT Community 2021 (or its equivalent).
 This can be downloaded from [AdaCore](http://www.adacore.com/community).
 GNAT Community contains a suitable version of SPARK and some other supporting libraries (such as AUnit).

 + GtkAda.
 This can be downloaded from [AdaCore](http://libre.adacore.com/community).
 You may need to select the "additional packages" option to find the installer on the web site.
 GtkAda